 First, check your eligibility to run

 Running for political office is not an easy thing to do.
-There are many steps that need to be taken beforehand.
-And it’s not always easy to figure out where to start.
-There are some important things that candidates need to know before starting.
+Many potential candidates have no idea how to get on city council.
+There are many steps that need to be taken, and it’s not always easy to figure out where to start.

 Your local government sets the required qualifications for council positions.
-They vary across different areas so it’s best to be fully up-to-date on what you need before filing.
+They vary across different areas so it’s best to be fully up-to-date on your local requirements before filing.